Intensive Self Care With Cancer - 038

 Immune support:

-Host Defense Mushrooms Turkey Tail Extract - one dropper full once or twice daily.
+Host Defense Mushrooms Turkey Tail Extract - one dropper full once daily.

 Vitamins: